 Take advantage of the tax-free growth benefit with positive performance from the time of conversion to withdrawal.
 The higher the investment returns experienced in the portfolio after a Roth IRA conversion, the greater the tax-free benefit will be for the Roth IRA owner or its beneficiary.

 As with any investment, there are risks associated with Roth conversions.
-Each individual’s circumstances are different so we encourage you to consult an advisor before making a final decision.
+Each individual’s situation is different — consult an advisor before making a final decision.

 How we can help

-While things change by the day, it will always be important to plan for your future.
+While circumstances change by the day, it will always be important to plan for your future.
 Seek input from your advisors to determine if a conversion is a good strategy.
-At CLA, we understand this has been an unusual year, and our team stands ready to answer your questions and provide assistance to meet your specific needs.Contact Us
+At CLA, our retirement planning professionals use a goals-based approach to evaluate where you are and recommend strategies to help get you where you want to be.